QuantEcon/lecture-python-intro/in-work/markov_chains.md

 distribution $\psi^*$.
 ```

-For a proof, see, for example, theorem 5.2 of {cite}`haggstrom2002finite`.
+For proof, see, for example, theorem 5.2 of {cite}`haggstrom2002finite`.

 ### Example